heitorc62/Mega-Jogo-Da-Velha/README.md

 player1 = Noob("X")
 ```

-## User Guide
+## If you want to use our classes

-To enjoy this game, the users will play it using python's interative mode.
-Firstly, being in the same directory of the files in this repository, you will have to type "python3" in your console.
+#### To use our classes in python's interative mode:
+Firstly, being in the same directory of the files in this repository, you will have to type "python3" in your console.\
 Then, you'll have entered in python's interative mode.
 Now, the user has to import "boards" and "players", trailing the following steps:
 ```sh